 Nova can sync your Servers, keys, and connection information between devices using a Panic Sync account.

-You can create a new account, or log into an existing account, in Preferences > Sync.
+You can create a new account, or log into an existing account, in Settings > Sync.

 Unregistered trial versions of Nova cannot use Panic Sync.
 Please purchase Nova to use this feature.